siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-03-the-rise-of-confidential-computing-securing-data-in-use.md

-In this blog post, we will explore the rise of confidential computing, its role in enhancing data privacy, its underlying technology, and how it is reshaping the future of data security.
+In this article, we will explore the rise of confidential computing, its role in enhancing data privacy, its underlying technology, and how it is reshaping the future of data security.

 #### Understanding Confidential Computing